manel-heredero/retrit/instructions.md

 ## Scripts to create and edit articles

+Run the following scripts always from the backend folder:

-1. To create a new article, run the command "npm run new-article title-in-slug-format" and follow the instructions.
+1. To create a new article, run the command <npm run new-article npm run new-article "Your Article Title"> and follow the instructions.
 2. The article will be created in the backend/data/articles/content folder.
 3. The article will be added to the database by running "npm run import-articles".
 4. To list all articles, run the command "npm run list-articles".